 Concerning Finances Offerings

-We are behind in our budgeted revenue.
+We are substantially behind in our budgeted revenue.
 When ‘catching up’ missed Sundays with Envelopes, you can use just the current envelope with the total amount of the offering.
 There is no need to use multiple envelopes.

 Pre Authorized Remittance